 You should also ask for a list of suppliers and contractors the business uses to ensure that you can maintain the same level of quality at a reasonable cost.

 Assess Customer Reviews

-This may be a little controversial, but when buying an online business, you don’t have to look for businesses with the highest ratings and reviews.
+This may be a little controversial, but you don’t have to look for businesses with the highest ratings and reviews.
 Instead, you should go through these reviews to assess customer feedback and identify any potential problems or issues that could affect the company down the line.